An iterative construction of complete K\"ahler--Einstein metrics

 \subsection{Acknowledgement}

 The authors are grateful to Vincent Guedj and Henri Guenancia for their support and suggestions.
 We would like to thank Bo Berndtsson for sharing his paper~\cite{berndtsson09-remarks-tsuji'}.
 We also thank J. Cao, L. Charles, X. Ma, and S. Yoo for their interest in this work and valuable discussions.
-Part of this work was done while the second author was visiting Vietnam Institute for Advanced Study in Mathematics (VIASM), and he would like to thank VIASM for its hospitality.
+The authors would like to thank the referee for useful comments and suggestions.
+Part of this work was done while the second author was visiting Vietnam Institute for Advanced Study in Mathematics (VIASM), and he would like to thank VIASM for their hospitality.
 Q. T. Dang is partially supported by the PARAPLUI ANR-20-CE40-0019 project.
 T. D. T\^o is partially supported by ANR-21-CE40-0011-01 (research project MARGE), PEPS-JCJC-2024 (CRNS), and Tremplins-2024 (Sorbonne University).